 I have received the handbook, and I understand that it is my responsibility to read and comply with the policies contained in this handbook and any revisions made to it.

-Employee's Signature Date Employee Name (Print)
+Employee's Signature Date

+Employee Name (Print) Name of Office

+Elected Official/Dept. Head Signature

 TO BE PLACED IN EMPLOYEE'S PERSONNEL FILE